Twilightzon/PODD/README.md

 # PODD: Pareto-Optimized Dual-Teacher Distillation for Fair Graph Learning under Distribution Shifts

-This repository contains the official PyTorch implementation for the paper "PODD: Pareto-Optimized Dual-Teacher Distillation for Fair Graph Learning under Distribution Shifts".
+This is the code for the paper "PODD: Pareto-Optimized Dual-Teacher Distillation for Fair Graph Learning under Distribution Shifts", which has been accepted at DASFAA 2026.
+We are systematically organizing the relevant code for this work.

 ## 📋 Overview